skyejacobson/conversorHTB/README.md

 In this case transformation output is written to the disk and served.
 When the result of the transform is served, it comes as a `.html` file.
 So anything the XSLT outputs becomes visible to whoever fetches that HTML.
 The other more intutive route would be utilizing CVE-2023-46214.
 Both these attack vectors utilize CVE-2025-6985 and CVE-2023-46214.
 Read more here: [CVE-2025-6985](https://nvd.nist.gov/vuln/detail/CVE-2025-6985) [CVE-2023-46214](https://nvd.nist.gov/vuln/detail/cve-2023-46214)

-The XSLT parsing bug works but there is still no clear path laided out.
+The XSLT parsing bug works but there is still no clear path laid out.
 That's where one more important piece of information located in the `install.md` file is crucial.

 ```
 If you want to run Python scripts (for example, our server deletes all files old...)